 General Power of Competence

-Herstmonceux Parish council confirmed and resolved their eligibility for the prescribed conditions for the General Power of Competence at the Herstmonceux Parish Full Council Meeting on the 13th May 2019.
+Herstmonceux Parish council confirm and resolve their eligibility for the prescribed conditions for the General Power of Competence at the annual Herstmonceux Parish Full Council Meeting each May.

 The General Power of Competence (Localism Act 2011) offers 'explicit freedom' to eligible Parish Councils to make reasonable, accountable and lawful decisions; undertaking anything that an individual (with full capacity) may do.